The Iowa Clinic offers Virtual Visits to connect you with a primary care provider.

 Virtual care visits can substitute for almost any normal clinic visit — from acute illnesses like a bladder infection, anxiety or allergies to ongoing chronic disease management.
 Providers can answer medical questions, diagnose common illnesses, and even evaluate injuries through video consultation.
 Here are The Iowa Clinic’s current specialties offering virtual visits:

-If you have questions about what is and is not available for an e-visit, please contact your provider’s office.
+If you have questions about what is and is not available for a virtual visit, please contact your provider’s office.

 I think I have COVID-19 symptoms.
 Can I get tested for Coronavirus through a virtual appointment?